tmtsoftware/csw/docs/src/main/framework.md

 #### validateCommand

-On receiving a command a component is required to validate the `ControlCommand` received.
-If the command is valid to be processed, `Accepted` response should be returned from this method.
-Otherwise, `Invalid` response should be returned.
+A command can be sent as a `Submit` or `Oneway` message to the component actor.
+If a command can be completed immediately, a `CommandResponse` indicating the final response for the command can be returned.
+If a command requires time for processing, the component is required to validate the `ControlCommand` received and return a validation result as `Accepted` or `Invalid`.
+The final response for a command sent as `Submit` can be obtained by the sender command by querying or subscribing for this response to the component as described here.

 Assembly/Scala
 :   @@snip [TromboneAssemblyHandlers.scala](../../../csw-vslice/src/main/scala/csw/trombone/assembly/TromboneAssemblyHandlers.scala) { #validateCommand-handler }